Associate in Science DegreeDownload PDF

 EN101 English 1: Composition C-3 Cr-3

 This course focuses on several kinds of writing-self-expressive, informative, and argumentative/persuasive, and others.
 A minimum of five essay compositions are required.
 The course emphasizes the composition of clear, correct, and effective prose required in a variety of professions and occupations.
-Prerequisites: The required developmental reading (DS051 Essential Reading & Study Skills, or SL115 ESL4: Advanced Reading), and/or writing courses (EN099 Introduction to College English or SL116 ESL4: Advanced Composition) or permission of the instructor or designee.
+Prerequisites: Appropriate high school GPA or placement test score or EN090 Basic Writing Skills or SL116 ESL4: Advanced Composition.

-This course introduces students to the fundamental principles of creativity with an emphasis on understanding historically significant art styles.
+This course introduces students to the fundamental principles of visual communication and creativity with an emphasis on understanding historically significant art styles.
 Students explore various types of visual expression and apply creative problem-solving principles to both two-dimensional and three-dimensional projects in a variety of media.
-Students are introduced to the masters, practices, and careers of painting, sculpture, graphic arts, graphic design, animation, film, digital media, illustration, and photography.
+Emphasis is placed on formulating basic design and layout principles, with particular stress on application.
+Students are introduced to the masters, practices, and careers of painting, sculpture, graphic design, animation, film, digital media, illustration, and photography.

 This course introduces the visual elements and principles of design.
 Emphasis is placed on compositional concepts and the mastery of a visual language.
 Course projects explore a variety of media, processes, and techniques to provide a broad view of visual problem solving.

 This course incorporates an examination of design principles and organization of willed form in space.
 Studio work focuses on the study of natural, fabricated, and architectonic forms, emphasizing construction, scale, and proportion.
 These principles are fundamental to architecture, industrial design, and sculpture.
-Studio laboratory fee: $35
+Studio laboratory fee: $20

 This is an introductory course in drawing the human figure, focusing on the body’s geometric and anatomical structure.
 Classroom work consists of drawing from the live model and plaster sculpture casts.
 A hierarchy of form, working from general to specific, is emphasized.
 Studio work is supplemented by lectures and critiques on the principles of accurate representation of the human form in pictorial space, including gesture, proportion, anatomy, and light on form.
 Studio laboratory fee: $20